mlund/crabsid/README.md

 ## Limitations

-The emulator implements the minimum needed for CIA1-driven RSID and PSID tunes — roughly 80% of HVSC.
-Tunes outside this scope fail cleanly.
+The emulator covers all frame-driven and CIA-driven PSID tunes, and the CIA1-Timer-A subset of RSID files (≈80% of the RSID corpus).
+Tunes that need anything else are skipped with a clear error.

 Out of scope today: